Chris3606/GoRogue/GoRogue.Docs/articles/2-to-3-upgrade-guide.md

 The `GoRogue.Components.ParentAware` namespace also contains an interface called `IParentAwareComponent`.
 This interface specifies a single `Parent` field, of type `object?`.
 This is designed to capture the concept of a component which is aware of the parent object it's attached to.
 The `ParentAwareComponentBase` class in the same namespace takes this farther by implementing this interface, and also providing events fired when it is attached to/detached from an object.
 It also provides useful functionality for using those events to enforce certain invariants upon components.  `ParentAwareComponentBase<T>` adds onto the non-generic class by automatically enforcing that the object it's attached to is of a particular type, and exposing the `Parent` field as that type, which is useful to avoid constantly needing to cast the `Parent` field to the type you need.

-# TODO: Resume here

-The above concepts conveniently represent interfaces involved in attaching components to an object; to complete the implementation, `ComponentCollection` has built-in support for these interfaces.  `ComponentCollection` takes an optional parameter at construction of type `IObjectWithComponents`.
+The above concepts conveniently represent interfaces involved in attaching components to an object; to complete the implementation, `ComponentCollection` has built-in support for these interfaces.  `ComponentCollection` takes an optional parameter at construction of type `object?`.
 If this parameter is specified, the value given is automatically set to the `Parent` field of any `IParentAwareComponent` that is added to it.
 Similarly, the `Parent` field is set to `null` when the component is removed.
 Components that do not implement this interface are still allowed, however ones that do implement it have their `Parent` property automatically updated.

 Putting these features together allows you to write components that are attached to an arbitrary object, and are aware of their "Parent" and capable of interacting with it.
 See GoRogue's `GameFramework.GameObject` and `GameFramework.Map` classes for examples of how to create such objects.

 # Factory System Changes
 The factory system in GoRogue 3 has been refactored to address some naming/usability concerns.
 First, note that the `GoRogue.Factory` namespace is now `GoRogue.Factories`, which more accurately matches naming conventions elsewhere in the library.

+Additionally, factory classes can now support blueprint IDs of arbitrary types, rather than only strings.
+This is implemented via an additional type parameter passed to the factory classes called `TBlueprintID`.

 The remaining factory changes fall in line with splitting out the class structures for the two main use cases of factories; to create items when additional configuration information per instance _is_ needed, and to create items when such information _is not_ needed.
 In GoRogue 2, both use cases were supported but the class structure for supporting this was somewhat unintuitive; it utilized an arbitrary class `BlueprintConfig` for a base configuration object, that served no purpose other than to provide a default value.
 In GoRogue 3, the factory classes have been split out as follows:
-- `Factory<TProduced>`
+- `Factory<TBlueprintID, TProduced>`
     - Produces objects of type `TProduced` via `IFactoryBlueprint` objects that DO NOT take a configuration object in the `Create` function.
     - Useful for cases that would previously have involved `SimpleBlueprint`
-- `AdvancedFactory<TBlueprintConfig, TProduced>`
+- `AdvancedFactory<TBlueprintID, TBlueprintConfig, TProduced>`
     - Produces objects of type `TProduced` via `IAdvancedFactoryBlueprint` objects that DO accept a configuration object of type `TBlueprintConfig` in the `Create` function.
     - Useful for cases that would have previously involved passing a configuration object of some type that subclassed `BlueprintConfig`
     - In GoRogue 3, there is NO required base class for configuration objects; it can be an arbitrary type

 `IFactoryObject` will function the same way as it did, whether objects that implement it are created in a `Factory` or `AdvancedFactory`.
 As well, a new `ItemNotDefinedException` with a useful message is thrown when their `Create` or `GetBlueprint` methods are called with a blueprint name that does not exist.

+Additionally, some helper classes were added that make blueprints signifincantly easier to implement.
+These include [LambdaFactoryBlueprint<TBlueprintID, TProduced>](xref:GoRogue.Factories.LambdaFactoryBlueprint`2) and [LambdaAdvancedFactoryBlueprint<TBlueprintID, TBlueprintConfig, TProduced>](xref:GoRogue.Factories.LambdaAdvancedFactoryBlueprint`3).
+These classes allow you to specify the `Create` function as a `Func`, which enables you to avoid implementing the blueprint interfaces via a subclass in many cases.
+Details on their intended usage can be found in the [Factories how-to article](~/articles/howtos/factories.md).

 # Spatial Map Changes
 A number of changes have been made to the interface for spatial maps in GoRogue 3.
-First, all spatial map implementations and related interfaces have been moved to the `GoRogue.SpatialMaps` namespace, in order to clean up the root namespace.
+First, all spatial map implementations and related interfaces have been moved to the TheSadRogue.Primitives, under the namespace `SadRogue.Primitives.SpatialMaps`.
 There are also a number of API changes.

+## API Refactor
 In GoRogue 2, functions for spatial maps like `Add` and `Move` simply returned `false` if an operation failed.
 This design had some useful properties, but ultimately turned out to be a poor design decision, which didn't fit well with the rest of the library and was the source of many known bugs/desyncs that users, and I, accidentally created in code.
 Therefore, the `ISpatialMap` interface and all implementing classes have been modified such that, if their functions fail, they throw an `ArgumentException` with an error message that tells you exactly what went wrong.
 Functions that work in this way now include `GetPositionOf` (previously called `GetPosition`), `Add`, `Move`, `MoveAll`, and `Remove`.

 This change makes it much more obvious to the user when something unexpected happens.
 For situations where you _do_ potentially expect the operation to fail, versions of the functions are provided that begin with `Try`; eg. `TryMove`, `TryAdd`, `TryRemove` `TryGetPositionOf`, etc.  These default to the old behavior returning true or false based on success.
 If you simply need to check whether an operation is possible, the interface also provides functions for this; these functions include `CanAdd`, `CanMove`, `CanMoveAll`, etc.

 Another associated change to spatial maps is the separation of the functionality for moving _all_ items at a location vs. moving only the ones that _can_ move.
-In addition to `Move(T item)`, `ISpatialMap` now also contains `MoveAll` and `MoveValid` functions.  `MoveAll` attempts to move all items at a given location to the target location, throwing an `ArgumentException` if this fails.  `MoveValid` only moves the items that can move, returning precisely which items were moved.
+In addition to `Move(T item)`, `ISpatialMap` now also contains `MoveAll` and `MoveValid` functions.  `MoveAll` attempts to move all items at a given location to the target location, throwing an `ArgumentException` if this fails.
+There is also a `TryMoveAll` function, which returns false instead of throwing an exception.  `MoveValid` only moves the items that can move, returning precisely which items were moved.

 Finally, note that, as implied above, `GetPosition` has been renamed to `GetPositionOf`.
 There are also a number of similar methods provided that handle the case where the position does not exist differently; these include `GetPositionOfOrNull` and `TryGetPositionOf`.

+## Position Syncing
+In GoRogue, spatial maps store a position for each object stored within them.
+The `Move` functions and similar modify this position.
+This is useful because it allows spatial maps to be self-contained; objects added to them don't have to have their own position field or meet any sort of arbitrary interface.
+However, it also adds complexity to their usage for some use cases, because it is common that map objects will store their own position inside of a field.
+When such objects are used in spatial maps, care must be taken to ensure that the spatial map's position for that object, and the position within the object's field, remain in sync.

+In GoRogue 3, some new variants of spatial maps have been added to help make these use cases easier to manage.
+These include `AutoSyncSpatialMap`, `AutoSyncMultiSpatialMap`, and `AutoSyncLayeredSpatialMap`.
+These variants require that the items in them implement the new `IPositionable` interface, which contains a `Position` property and some events that are fired when that property changes.
+It uses these events to automatically keep the `Position` property, and the spatial map's internal record of the object's position, in sync.
+You may modify the `Position` property directly, or call any of the spatial map's move functions; and in either case, both the field and the spatial map's record update automatically.

 # FOV Changes
 In GoRogue 2, FOV functionality consisted of a single class, `FOV`, which implemented a recursive shadowcasting FOV algorithm.
 GoRogue 2 also contained the `IReadOnlyFOV` interface, which was useful for exposing the result of FOV without allowing modification.